 The final episode of Blood Blockade Battlefront – Simulcasting at Viewster.com

-Seraph Of The End: Vampire Reign (2nd Season) started this past weekend.
-You can watch episode 1 HERE.
+Seraph Of The End: Vampire Reign (2nd Season) episode 10 can be watched HERE.

 Durarara!!
 Limited Edition